Redmond Barry Fellowship

 The Redmond Barry Fellow will also have the opportunity to apply for one short residency at the Baldessin Press in St Andrews.

-Applications for the 2014–15 Redmond Barry Fellowship have now closed.
+Applications for the 2015–16 Redmond Barry Fellowship are now open, closing on Friday 17 April 2015.

 About Redmond Barry